heavyrain23/React-Books-Store/README.md

 File books.json contain all books objects.This projects files have a readable and clear structure therefore the project is easy to rebuild and support.
 Project was performed  on Class components.

 In this project was realized a filter by books price and books name.
-Also in the top left side you can see a cart where is shown a total price of every selected books.
+Also in the top right side you can see a cart where is shown a total price of every selected books.
 Additionally user can remove books away from the cart.